prisma/prisma/docs/import-and-export-data/postresql.md

 - your **database name**
 - the name of the desired **output file** (should end on `.sql`)

-For example, to export data from a local PostgreSQL server from a database called `mydb`, you can use the following command:
+For example, to export data from a local PostgreSQL server from a database called `mydb` into a file called `mydb.sql`, you can use the following command:

 ```
 pg_dump mydb > mydb.sql